mcmullengreg/mcmullengreg/_posts/2015-12-30-1and1-include-path.md

     ├── includes
     |   └── config.php

-The end product will be much more sophisticated, but this is why I started researching how to create the set the include path.
+The end product will be much more sophisticated, but this is why I started researching how to set the include path.

 For 1and1.com hosting, the include path needs to be set similarly to: